-At Cranbrook Community Dance we aim to provide a wide variety of dance styles to our community members both in terms of lessons and appropriate music at our socials.
-Below you will find a selection of the styles of dance you may find at Cranbrook Community Dance.
+At Cranbrook Community Dance we aim to provide a wide variety of dance styles to our community members both in terms of lessons and music at our socials.
+Below you will find a selection of the styles of dance you may find us dancing at Cranbrook Community Dance.

 Country Dances